 Canada has simple tax laws for businesses and is in the process of lowering the small business tax to 9% by 2019.
 The tax rate for small businesses was reduced to 10% as of January 1, 2018, and Canada has the fastest growing economy in the G7, both facts are good news for Canadian business owners.
 Canada also offers one of the best Research and Development (R&D) tax incentives among the major industrialized countries and multiple tax deductions for small business owners making it a great place for new and innovative businesses to set up shop.

-Not only are Canadian Banks rated as some of the most stable in the world, Canada is considered one of the most stable economies in the world.
+Not only are Canadian Banks rated as some of the most stable in the world, but Canada is also considered one of the most stable economies in the world.
 Not having to worry about significant instability in our banking systems and government is a major benefit to doing business in Canada.

 Canadian Health Care